Pattern Masking for Dictionary Matching: Abstract

 We complement our results by showing a two-way polynomial-time reduction between \PPSM and the Minimum Union problem [Chlamt\'{a}\v{c} et al., SODA 2017].
-This gives a polynomial-time $\cO(d^{1/4+\epsilon})$-approximation algorithm for \PPSM, which is tight under plausible complexity conjectures.
+This gives a polynomial-time $\cO(d^{1/4+\epsilon})$-approximation algorithm for \PPSM, which is tight under a plausible complexity conjecture.